cddoigkn/schedule-calendar/README.md

 A link to the github portfolio repository: [https://github.com/cddoigkn/schedule-calendar](https://github.com/cddoigkn/schedule-calendar)

-A link to the quiz website: [https://cddoigkn.github.io/schedule-calendar](https://cddoigkn.github.io/schedule-calendar)
+A link to the calendar website: [https://cddoigkn.github.io/schedule-calendar](https://cddoigkn.github.io/schedule-calendar)

 ![This is a screenshot of the calendar](./Develop/images/workdaycalendar.png)